-Progress to Date: Bonita has selected a plant from their breeding process which has similar characteristics to the one she helped develop with her university.
+Progress to Date: Bonita has selected a plant from their breeding process that has similar characteristics to the one she helped develop with her university.
 She was the one who recommended the same parent cultivars for her university research.
 She has confirmed that her plant is a good candidate for asexual reproduction, and she wants to apply for a plant patent.

-Scenario: Bonita needs to speak with a patent attorney to make sure her cultivar is unique enough to not be considered prior art.
+Scenario: Bonita needs to speak with a patent attorney to make sure her cultivar is unique enough not to be considered prior art.
 She located an attorney with an advanced science degree and experience with plant patents and set up an appointment.

 I understand you want to apply for a patent on your grapevine cultivar.
 Are you familiar with this process?

 I have read up on a few things and know I should probably apply for a plant patent or a utility patent.